No arrests yet for the murder of Vernon Philander's younger brother

 He said the family will not be taking any calls for comment from the media.

-The Daily Voice quoted community police forum (CPF) spokesperson Zelda Trantraal as saying the young father was walking to fetch water for his family when he was killed.
+The Daily Voice quoted community police forum (CPF) spokesperson Zelda Trantraal as saying the young brother was walking to fetch water for his family when he was killed.